larrywalkerassociates/c2vsim_fg_stream_transects/README.md

 # C2VSIM-FG Stream Transects

-Stream transects created using C2VSIM-FG and other public data
+Stream transects created using C2VSIM-FG, CASGEM, and AEM lithology logs.
+This repository uses Poetry for version control

-## Usage

 ### Building the book

 If you'd like to develop and/or build the C2VSIM-FG Stream Transects book, you should:

 1. Clone this repository
-2. Run `pip install -r requirements.txt` (it is recommended you do this within a virtual environment)
+2. Run `poetry install` within the directory containing the repository
 3. (Optional) Edit the books source files located in the `c2vsim_fg_stream_transects/` directory
 4. Run `jupyter-book clean c2vsim_fg_stream_transects/` to remove any existing builds
 5. Run `jupyter-book build c2vsim_fg_stream_transects/`